deelyer/MapleQuest/README.md

 - As a user, I want to be able to view my hero's current inventory and status
 - As a user, I want to be able to heal my hero from a vendor
+- As a user, I want to be able to carry multiple weapons
 - As a user, I want to purchase new weapons from a Weaponsmith
 - As a user, I want to upgrade weapons from a Weaponsmith
 - As a user, I want to be able dismantle weapons from the Weaponsmith